 Reviews of the Best Exercise Bikes for Heavy People

-We are assuming that anyone looking for an exercise bike who is overweight is looking to use the machine to get fitter and lose some weight.
+We are assuming that anyone looking for an exercise bike who is overweight, obese or just heavy is looking to use the machine for weight loss and to get fitter.
 That’s awesome.

 However, it can be a daunting experience initially if you start out on a swish, fully functional bike that is hard to work out on.
 Discouragement sets in.

 So we’ve gone with a variety of different bike choices for those packing the pounds including some easy starter options to get the heart rate raised without causing any overload.

 We’ve chosen two recumbent bikes, which for many big people is a suitable choice for those starting out on their fitness journey or who have put on too many pounds.